rmccrear/what-is-word2vec/GHPAGES_README.md

 ### Troubleshooting

 **404 Errors**:
-- Check that the `base` path in `vite.config.js` matches your repository name
+- Check that the `base` path in `vite.config.js` matches your repository structure
 - Ensure `.nojekyll` file exists in the root
+- Verify files from `web-app/dist/` were copied to the root of gh-pages branch

 **Assets Not Loading**:
-- Verify all files in `dist/` were copied to root
+- Verify all files in `web-app/dist/` were copied to root
 - Check browser console for 404 errors on specific assets
+- Ensure base path matches your GitHub Pages URL structure

 **Changes Not Appearing**:
 - GitHub Pages can take 1-5 minutes to update